TomasTomecek/the-real-blog/content/post/open-service-as-a-service-in-practice.md

-The principle remains the same though: use continuous integration to verify the change passes automated tests and continuous delivery for users and developers to try the change before (or after) it's merged.
+The principle remains the same though: use continuous integration to verify the change passes automated tests and continuous delivery for users and developers to try the change before (or after) it's merged with as little disruption in production as possible.

 ## Last words